vaibhav16zzz/my-python-journey/README.md

 ---

-## Personal Expense Tracker (best)
+## Personal Expense Tracker (best one in this repository)

 - Track your monthly/yearly budget and expenses across multiple categories.
 - Calculates total spent, average per category, highest & lowest expense, remaining balance, and percentage saved.
 - Helps understand and manage personal finances in a simple way.

 ## RGPV Result Analyzer

 - Enter marks for 5 subjects and see total, average, percentage, strongest and weakest subjects.
 - Quick and useful tool for academic performance analysis.

 ## Basic Calculator

 - Add, subtract, multiply, and divide two numbers, power calculations are possible too.
 - A simple, practical introduction to Python basics.

 ---